The Technology M&A Review: Finland

 Year in review

-Below is a summary of some of the most interesting Finnish technology M&A deals of the past year:
+Below is a summary of some interesting Finnish technology M&A deals of the past year:

 Legal and regulatory framework